tfulanchan/kau-docs/docs/486/ch6.md

 The web here refers to 'clusters of companies that collaborate on a particular technology.'

-The concept of the 'web' overlaps with another popular concept in the studies of innovation: 'clusters,' but clusters usually have a strong geographical connotation.
+The concept of the 'web' overlaps with another popular concept in the studies of innovation: 'clusters', but clusters usually have a strong geographical connotation.

 Webs are primarily concerned with technological standards, customers, or market segments.